Fatality rate from Electricity

 In Ireland, there have been 64 electrocutions or deaths from the explosive/burning effects of electricity from 1997 to the end of 2017.
 Of those, 42 deaths have been associated with a work activity.
 The remaining 22 have occurred in domestic situations or as a result of trespass, vandalism or in one case a fallen overhead power line.

 Each number shown above represents a person killed due to electricity.

-The actual occurrences that led to the deaths are set out in the enclosed table of electrical fatalities.
+The actual occurrences that led to the deaths are set out in the table; Description of Elec 1996 Fatalities to 2017.
 This table gives a brief description of each fatal incident.